A simple continued fraction expansion for $e^n$: Introduction

+valid for $n>0$.
+Note that the case $n=1$ gives \eqref{eqn:contfrac1}, and thus this family is another generalization of \eqref{eqn:contfrac1}.
+In general, we give a related two parameter family of continued fractions for $e^{\ell/n}$, with \(1\leq\ell<n\), that includes \eqref{eq:contfracen} as a limit case.

-We remark that the continued fraction \eqref{eqn:contfrac1} was discovered (independently of \cite{Raayoni2019}) by the author in the study of orthogonal polynomials related to solutions of a certain second order differential operator used in quantum optics (the asymmetric quantum Rabi model (AQRM), see e.g. \cite{KRW2017}).
+We remark that the continued fraction \eqref{eqn:contfrac1} was discovered (independently of \cite{Raayoni2019}) by the author in 2018 (see Chapter 5 in \cite{RB2018}) during the study of orthogonal polynomials related to solutions of certain second order differential operator of confluent Heun type related to a model used in quantum optics (the asymmetric quantum Rabi model (AQRM), see e.g. \cite{KRW2017,CRB2020}).
+In \cite{DZ2021}, the authors prove the convergence of continued fractions related to \eqref{eqn:contfrac1} by presenting a family of continued fractions equivalent to the well-known M-fraction of the confluent hypergeometric function.
+In Remark \ref{rem:other} we compare our results with the ones given in \cite{DZ2021}.